-For the Group Legal Services Plan: In the event of your death while actively employed by JPMorgan Chase, your spouse has the option to continue group legal coverage by contacting MetLife Legal Plans within 31 days of the date of your death to extend coverage for an additional 12 months with direct payment to MetLife Legal Plans.
+For the Group Legal Services Plan: In the event of your death while actively employed by JPMorganChase, coverage for your spouse ends on the date of your death.
+Your spouse has the option to continue coverage by enrolling in an Individual Legal Plan by visting MetLife.com/individual-legal-plans.
 Any services in progress at the time of your death will be provided, even if your spouse does not elect to continue coverage.

-For the Group Personal Excess Liability Plan: In the event of your death, coverage will be provided to any surviving household member who is a covered person at the time of death, including your spouse, legal representative, or any person having proper temporary custody of your property, until the end of the policy period or policy anniversary date, whichever is sooner.
+For the Group Personal Excess Liability Plan: In the event of your death, coverage for any surviving household member who is a covered person at the time of death, including your spouse, legal representative, or any person having proper temporary custody of your property, will end on the date of your death.